FerretDB/FerretDB/CONTRIBUTING.md

 * `task test-integration-pg` for in-process FerretDB with `pg` handler and MongoDB on port 37017 (as in our development environment);
 * `task test-integration-tigris` for in-process FerretDB with `tigris` handler and MongoDB on port 37017;
-* `task test-integration-mongodb` for MongoDB running on port 37017 only;
+* `task test-integration-mongodb` for MongoDB running on port 37017 only, skipping compat tests;
 * or `task test-integration` to run all in parallel.

 You may run all tests in parallel with `task test`.